5 scams of Christmas

 TIP: Don't donate to someone who approaches you out of the blue.
 Instead, consider which causes are important to you and donate to the charities directly.

-- Another potential trap is charity gift cards.
+- Another potential trap is charity greeting cards.
 The charity may only receive a fraction of what you paid.

-TIP: Legitimate charity catalogues allow you to buy gifts for someone in need and send a card to a friend or family member in whose name you have bought the gift.
+TIP: Legitimate charity catalogues let you buy gifts for someone in need and send a card to a friend or family member in whose name you've bought the gift.
 World Vision and Oxfam, for instance, have catalogues featuring a range of gifts, from chickens and goats to clothing and medicine for those in need.